HaniMohamed/Visual-Notes/README.md

-# facegraph_test
+# Visual-notes

-Flutter app stores data localy using sqflite database.
+A Flutter app stores data locally using sqflite database.
+It's a simple solution of a test for using sqflite database, image picker and store Specially, Programming and flutter framework generally.

 ## 3rd party Packages:
 - sqflite -> used to create and handeling local database.